Addiction Studies Program - Substance Abuse Counselor Training

 The Addiction Studies program is designed to assist students to prepare for the addiction counselor certification process in the states in which they reside.

-City Vision College is an Approved Academic Education Provider for NAADAC, the national association for addiction professionals.
+City Vision University is an Approved Academic Education Provider for NAADAC, the national association for addiction professionals.
 Learn about the requirements for addiction counselor certification in your state.

 The Addiction Studies program can be taken in a degree completion format leading to a Bachelor of Science or as a certificate program.
-To earn the degree the student must earn a total of 120 semester credit hours; a minimum of thirty must be from City Vision College.
+To earn the degree the student must earn a total of 120 semester credit hours; a minimum of thirty must be from City Vision University.
 A total of thirty hours may come through credit-by-examination.
 There are also 32 hours of General Studies required.
 Ten courses must be taken to earn the certificate.
 The addiction courses also can be taken for continuing education credits (CEUs) for those already holding certification.
 View our Academic Policies for more information.

 The program focuses on how individuals can avoid addictive substances and behaviors; the methods by which individuals can be treated for various addictions and related behavior problems; and the knowledge and coping skills needed by relatives and friends of addicted individuals.
 The Addiction Studies program provides training in the Twelve Core Functions of Substance Abuse Counseling.

 To earn the degree or certificate, students choose at least ten of these three-credit courses:

-City Vision College is accredited by the Distance Education Accrediting Commission and is an affiliate member of the Association for Biblical Higher Education.
+City Vision University is accredited by the Distance Education Accrediting Commission and is an affiliate member of the Association for Biblical Higher Education.
 DEAC is recognized by both the U.S. Department of Education and the Council for Higher Education Accreditation (CHEA).

 NAADAC's Approved Academic Education Provider program highlights a continuing education provider’s commitment to quality education and dedication to excellence.
 The emblem signifies that an organization has voluntarily opened its educational programs to examination by an independent body for content applicability to state and national certification standards and is approved by the National Certification Commission (NCC).
 This rigorous review process ensures that students receive a consistent, reliable and quality learning experience that is applicable to their careers and advances their understanding of addiction-related issues.